Offering new tourism products and rebalancing the socio-economic life of Georgia

 The , and its relatively new project “EU4ITD” (Catalyzing Economic and Social Life In PIRDP Regions) (CESL), is a tangible example of the contribution made by Georgia’s western partner.

 The PIRDP, a national initiative, is led by MRDI.
-It targets four of ten regions within Georgia with the support of the EU under the program “EU for Integrated Territorial (EU4ITD).
+It targets four of ten regions within Georgia with the support of the EU under the program “EU for Integrated Territorial Development (EU4ITD).

 The project is funded jointly by the EU and the German Federal Ministry for Economic Cooperation and Development BMZ and implemented by GIZ.
 The Ministry of Regional Development and Infrastructure is its national partner.